topology-foundation/docs-drp/docs/tutorials/grid.md

 });
 ```

-Last but not least, we add the handler for the copy button click event which makes sure the `croId` gets copied to the clipboard.
+Last but not least, we add the handler for the copy button click event which copies the `croId` to the clipboard.

 ## Conclusion

-You should now be able to see it running in action by running 2 instances of the application, via opening 2 console and running the following in both of them:
+You should now be able to see it running in action.
+Open two terminal windows and run the following command in each:

 ```ts
 npm run dev
 ```

-You should get one instance running on `http://localhost:5713` and one more running on `http://localhost:5714`.
-You might have to wait until both of them detect each other before clicking the create CRO button.
-After clicking the create CRO button on one of them, connect to the created CRO id in the other, and you should get something like this!
+This will start one instance at http://localhost:5713 and another at http://localhost:5714.
+Wait for the instances to detect each other before creating a CRO.
+After creating a CRO on one instance, connect to it from the other using the CRO ID.
+You should see something like this:

 ![grid example gif](imgs/grid-2d-example.gif)

-With that, we have completed our Grid 2D tutorial.
-If you want to learn more about CROs and Topology, do look at the rest of our docs!
+Congratulations, you've have completed the Grid 2D tutorial.
+If you want to learn more about CROs and Topology, do explore the rest of our documentation!